 If you’re dropping people off at Malaga, you now have to take a ticket to drive through.
 There´s no more quick drop off and nowhere to stop anymore.
 If you are dropping people off you need to enter the first car park where the first 15 minutes are free.
 Prices are 6.68€ for the first hour and 6.38€ per hour thereafter.
 A whole day is 58€ so be sure to leave your car in the correct car park!

-Departures and check-in/bag drop takes place in T3 and maybe T2, its all one big area so don’t worry too much, just check the desk number for your flight on the screens when you enter departures.
-Trolleys are free and generally the queues at the check-in desk aren´t too bad, but during the peak season expect to wait a while.
+Departures and check-in/bag drop takes place in T3 and maybe T2, it´s all one big area so don’t worry too much, just check the desk number for your flight on the screens when you enter departures.
+Trolleys are free and generally, the queues at the check-in desk aren´t too bad, but during the peak season expect to wait a while so allow extra time.

-If you are travelling cabin baggage only, have checked in online and printed off your boarding card, then when you arrive at the airport you can go direct to security (T3).
-Going through security is where many of you loose your personal items, phones, keys, iPads etc. It can be stressful but it is for your own safety.
-We have written a some Tips for passing through security calmly without loosing your belongings.
+If you´re travelling cabin baggage only, have checked in online and printed off your boarding card, then when you arrive at the airport you can go directly to security (T3).
+Security is where many of you lose your personal items, phones, keys, iPads etc. It can be stressful but it is for your own safety.
+We have written some Tips for passing through security calmly without losing your belongings.

-If you are travelling via Norwegian or Iberia there are Automatic Check In Desks where you can check in and print boarding passes.
+If you are travelling via Norwegian or Iberia there are Automatic check-In Desks where you can check-in and print boarding passes.
 These are in Terminal 3.
-There is also Fast Track for certain passengers flying Business Class or similar with specific airlines.

 You will find the following passenger amenities in T3 in the public area before you go through security

 - The lost property office is located (T3) just before security or you can email them on firstname.lastname@example.org